 Account Minimum: $5

-Stash Invest is a digital investing platform that boasts zero trading fees, a $5 minimum opening deposit, and an extensive suite of educational tools built with new investors in mind.
+Stash is a digital investing platform that boasts zero trading fees, no investing minimums, and an extensive suite of educational tools built with new investors in mind.

-As of 2020, it has over 4 million users and $1.8B in assets under management.
+As of 2023, it has over 6 million users and $3B in assets under management(4).
 84% of people who use Stash are first-time investors.

 How Does It Work?

 Investing can seem intimidating and complicated.
 But not with Stash.
 When you open your account, you’re asked a series of questions like: